 Did you know how to pay your mortgage with a credit card for free?
-Plastiq is a website that lets you pay your mortgage with a credit card – sometimes for free.
+Plastiq is a website that lets you pay your mortgage with a credit card – sometimes with no fee.

 Plastiq is an easy way to pay your mortgage with a credit card